For the Pino,

 • 180 grams/ 6,5 oz of melted shortening, warm

-1. For the Pino, always do it the day before,
+1. For the Pino, always prepare it the day before,

 Add the flour and stir well and adjust seasoning if necessary.
 Cook two more minutes.
 Cool and refrigerate.

 2. For the dough,

 Make a brine with the milk, water, and salt, stir to dissolve the salt altogether.
 In a large bowl or a stand mixer with the paddle attachment, mix the flour and egg yolks, mix for a minute to incorporate.

-Add the melted shortening and work a little more, at this point you will see only crumbs.
-To form the dough star adding the brine with the mixer running on low speed until the dough is soft and flexible.
+Add the melted shortening and work a little more.
+At this point, you will see only crumbs.
+To form the dough start adding the brine with the mixer running on low speed until the dough is soft and flexible.
 If needed, keep adding water.
 Separate the dough into 20 portions and cover with a moist cloth.

 Work each piece individually, rolling until thin, cut in a circle about 7″, and fill with two tablespoons of Pino, a quarter of a hard-boiled egg, olives, and raisins if desired.
 Close by smearing the edge, pressing firmly, and making the folds.
 Brush with an egg wash before baking.